Amiens–Rouen railway

 The railway from Amiens to Rouen is a French 114-kilometre long railway line, that connects Amiens to Rouen.
 It was opened in 1867.
-The line was electrified on 27 August 1984 at 25 kW 50 Hz, and was equipped with the restrained permissivity automatic blocking system, which since the 1990s has offered increasingly unsatisfactory operating conditions with respect to the increasing mixed passenger and goods traffic on the line.
+The line was electrified on 27 August 1984 at 25 kV 50 Hz, and was equipped with the restrained permissivity automatic blocking system, which since the 1990s has offered increasingly unsatisfactory operating conditions with respect to the increasing mixed passenger and goods traffic on the line.

 Route

 The Amiens–Rouen railway begins near the Saint-Roch (Somme) station in Amiens, where it branches off the railway from Amiens to Boulogne.
 It runs in generally southwestern direction, passing through Poix-de-Picardie, Abancourt and Serqueux until it reaches its terminus in Rouen.

 A branch line from Montérolier-Buchy station to Saint-Saëns has been closed and removed.

 Main stations

 The main stations on the Amiens–Rouen railway are: